LordOfPolls/helldive_rs/README.md

 Please do note, the Helldivers API is unofficial and may be subject to change at any time.
 More functions will be added as the API is reverse-engineered.

 This library is not affiliated with Arrowhead Game Studios or Sony Interactive Entertainment.
+You are strongly encouraged to use the Helldivers API responsibly and to take care not to overload the servers... _more than they already are._

 # Installation